jquave/SuperSimpleReactBoilerplate/README.md

 yarn serve
 ```

 That's it.

-Does not include redux or anything else, feel free to add it in a fork and name it SuperComplicatedReactBoilerplate 🔥
+Does not include redux, feel free to add it in a fork and name it SuperComplicatedReactBoilerplate 🔥